 As previously outlined, our Psychologists are able to provide services which can compliment treatments provided by other health professionals, such as yourself.
 Our Psychologists work with the way people think, feel and behave, and focus on how their habits and behaviours can impact upon their mental and physical well-being.
 AusPsych Psychologists have an understanding of human behaviour and motivation.
 We can provide support and strategies to help patients to adjust to and cope with difficult situations.
 This can often have a direct impact upon the patient’s participation in treatment.

-Our Counsellors help mentally healthy people find ways of functioning better, and can provide information and strategies to you and your colleagues, to address these concerns and encourage patients to access additional support services available.
+Our Psychologists help mentally healthy people find ways of functioning better, and can provide information and strategies to you and your colleagues, to address these concerns and encourage patients to access additional support services available.

 As outlined in Our Services, we offer a wide range of professional, psychological services in the areas of counselling and assessment, trauma, relationship/marital, child and adolescent, injury adjustment, pain management, anxiety and mood disorders, personal, rehabilitation, medico-legal, and employee assistance services.
 We have established an outstanding record for the high standard programs we deliver to meet the needs of the individual client, their respective families and the general community.

 Our Psychologists are also able to provide critical incident debriefings, mediations, training and coaching.
 Provision of counselling is available on either a group or individual basis.
 This requires a thorough initial assessment of the nature of the situation, as to whether a group setting would be psychologically effective and appropriate as an intervention.

 At times, whilst it may appear clear to other health practitioners that a patient may benefit from further support, patients can be reluctant to pursue counselling themselves.
 This can be due to a number of reasons, such as:

 - Fear or unfamiliarity with the process of what is involved or expected